Cheap Protein UK: Best High-Protein Foods by Value

-Protein is the most important macronutrient for body composition.
-It preserves muscle mass during a calorie deficit, keeps you full for longer than carbohydrates or fat, and has the highest thermic effect — meaning your body burns roughly 25–30% of protein calories just digesting it.
-For weight loss or muscle gain, aiming for 1.6–2.2 g of protein per kilogram of bodyweight is backed by strong research evidence.
+Protein is the macronutrient that does the most work when you are eating less.
+It helps preserve muscle mass during a calorie deficit, keeps you full for longer than carbohydrates or fat, and has the highest thermic effect — meaning your body burns roughly 25–30% of protein calories just digesting it.
+For weight loss or muscle gain, aiming for roughly 1.6–2.2 g of protein per kilogram of bodyweight is a common sports-nutrition planning range, but individual needs vary.

 The challenge is that many high-protein foods — premium steak, smoked salmon, protein bars — are expensive.
 But UK supermarkets stock a surprising range of genuinely cheap protein sources that rival expensive options on a per-gram basis.
 The key is knowing which items to look for.